Secret Key Rate Analysis of RIS-Assisted THz MIMO CV-QKD Systems under Access-Constrained Eavesdropping: Secret Key Rate Analysis

 \subsection{PSO-Based Joint RIS and Beam Splitters Optimization}

-In alignment with the proposed RIS-assisted MIMO CV-QKD system and the analytically derived SKR expressions accounting for localized and overall eavesdropping, the phase shifts of the RIS unit elements and values of $\eta_a$ and $\eta_b$ are optimized to enhance the system's secrecy performance.
+In alignment with the proposed RIS-assisted MIMO CV-QKD system and the analytically derived SKR expressions accounting for access-constrained eavesdropping and global-purification benchmark, the phase shifts of the RIS unit elements and values of $\eta_a$ and $\eta_b$ are optimized to enhance the system's secrecy performance.
 The goal of the optimization is to maximize the MIMO SKR by jointly adjusting the RIS phase shifts, $\eta_a$ and $\eta_b$, within their feasible ranges.
 Mathematically, the objective function is given as

-Due to the highly nonlinear relationship between the SKR and the RIS phase matrix in the scenarios outlined in (\ref{eq34}) and (\ref{eq49}), a PSO-based algorithm (Algorithm 1) is used to solve the optimization problem presented in (\ref{eq50}).
-This approach aims to determine the optimal configurations of the RIS phases and the optimal $\eta_a$ and $\eta_b$, which are subsequently used to maximize the SKR.
+Due to the highly nonlinear relationship between the SKR and the RIS phase matrix in the scenarios outlined in (\ref{eq35}) and (\ref{eq56}), a PSO-based algorithm (Algorithm 1) is used to solve the optimization problem presented in (\ref{eq57}).
+This approach aims to determine the optimal RIS phase configurations and the optimal $\eta_a$ and $\eta_b$, which are then used to evaluate the achievable SKR for each scenario considered.